trygnuapl/trygnuapl.github.io/README.md

 ### Details:

-    - Now, if pasted text ends with a newline, say from a X Window selection, the text is immediately submitted to the interpreter for evaluation.
+Now, if pasted text ends with a newline, say from a X Window selection (clipboard), the text is immediately submitted to the interpreter for evaluation.
 The user may paste anywhere in the REPL area and the pasted text and evaluation result will appear at the end of the REPL.
 Pasted text that does not have a trailing newline is inserted at the caret position.

 ## Release Notes for trygnuapl version 1.2 August 2025